deepeshdhaundiyal/JavaConceptsHandson/README.md

 This repository includes my handson and notes for the Java Concepts.

 Today 21-12-2024 (Saturday) I am going to explore the concepts of exceptional handling in details.
-Here is the path where we can glimpse over in more details. (path : src-> main -> java concepts.handson.exceptions)
+1) Exceptional handling     --> (path : src-> main -> java concepts.handson.exceptions)

+Also, adding the difference between abstract class and an Interface.
+2) AbstractClassVSinterface --> (path : src-> main -> java concepts.handson.abstractVSinterfaces)